vision-zjweu/compv.github.io/docs/hw1.md

 	<figcaption>Figure 3: The Mystery Data #2</figcaption>
 </figure>

 1. *(2 points)* Try loading `mysterydata2.npy` and visualizing it.
 You should get something like Figure 3.
 It's hard to see stuff because one spot is _really_ bright.
-In this case, it's because there's a solar flare that's producing immense amounts of light.
+In this case, it's because there's a solar flare that'sproducing immense amounts of light.
 A common trick for making things easier to see is to apply a nonlinear correction.
 Here are a few options:

    $$
 	p^\gamma \ \textrm{with}\  \gamma \in [0,1] \quad\textrm{or}\quad \log(p) \quad\textrm{or}\quad \log(1+p)